 At DBCPS we offer a variety of music lessons including flute, violin, piano, clarinet, recorder, guitar, ukulele, trumpet and drums

 Stephanie plays a variety of woodwind instruments, including recorder, flute, clarinet and alto sax.

 She was a Lead Teacher for Music for Advisory Services Kent for 6 years supporting music in Primary and Secondary Schools in the Swanley Area.
 She has directed and produced numerous choir and instrumental concerts, the biggest of which was in 2010 when over 500 children performed at The Orchard Theatre in Dartford.

-She has been teaching at DBCPS for the past 5 years, teaching whole class, small group and individual woodwind.
+At DBCPS Stephanie teaches whole class, small group and individual woodwind lessons.
 She set up and directs the Benenden Experience Day for Kent Music as well as recorder and choir festivals.
 She plays for Dartford Concert Band, has been the musical director for 3 productions for the Dartford Amateur Operatic Drama Society (DAODS) and is the Musical Director of Hextable Wind Band.

 At DBCPS we also offer children the opportunity to become part of their very own rock band with iRock School of Music.